 - You can safely breast-feed whilst taking levothyroxine

 - Speak to your doctor if you wish to breast-feed whilst taking antithyroid medication

-- A disorder called postpartum thyroiditis - a temporary inflammation of the thyroid gland in the mother - may occur up to six months after birth; it can clear up on its own but if hypothyroidism develops you may need a course of levothyroxine tablets
+- A disorder called postpartum thyroiditis - a temporary inflammation of the thyroid gland in the mother - may occur within six to twelve months after birth; it can clear up on its own but if hypothyroidism develops you may need a course of levothyroxine tablets

 The British Thyroid Foundation

 tel: 01423 810093